Our Board Members

 The president leads this organization with passion and vigor.
 For such a young organization, the focus of the term is on 1) establishing active communication channels between our members, our active volunteers and academy policymakers, and 2) reaching national awareness of the presence of this organisation.

 As of February, she has been a TTAP in Chemistry of Biomolecular Systems at the University of Amsterdam.
 She focuses on the complex interplay between the structure and function of biological and bio-inspired systems, using computational modelling based on the underlying biochemistry and physics.
 She has a Physics background and an MBA, did her PhD in Computational Biophysics at the University of Twente and postdocs at the Universities of Darmstadt and Zurich.
 For two years she was the IT lead of the Life Science Zurich Young Scientist Network in Switzerland (LSZYSN).
 LSZYSN promotes excellence in life sciences in Switzerland, and its main mission is to reduce the existing gap between academic research and the life science industry.
-For three years she was a board member of the PhD Network of the University of Twente (P-NUT) for which I was also elected as President.
+For three years she was a board member of the PhD Network of the University of Twente (P-NUT) for which she was also elected as President.
 The role of P-NUT is to inform, connect and represent (University and national level) PhD candidates from the University of Twente.
 Her time as a President was characterized by the professionalization and growth of a young organization.
-Additionally, it was marked by changes in the Dutch education system, which required a lot of negotiations with University officials to
+Additionally, it was marked by changes in the Dutch education system, which required a lot of negotiations with University officials to defend the rights of PhD candidates.

 Stephan Hacker